 The key pillars of an effective product strategy reside in the ability to achieve a sound balance between customer needs and company needs.
 It is therefore imperative to make sure that any head of product sits at the executive level, so the information and strategy can be well defined and in line with company goals and vision shared with the CTO and other executive members.

 While starting a new job we often have our own imagination about it.
-I would like to know how you perceived the role of a person working on a product in the startup back then, when you were just starting out, and how you perceive it now.
-Did it become different in confrontation with reality?
+I would like to know how you perceived the role of a person working on a product in the startup back then when you were just starting out, and how you perceive it now.
+Did it becomes different in confrontation with reality?

 But all organisations have problems and truthfully, you will never know what they are until you arrive.
 I think this is why perseverance and grit play such a large role in people who succeed over time.
 There appears to be a trend in technology today where the average tenure is dropping to around a year.